djalbat/Easy-DragAndDrop/README.md

 ### JSX support

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 JSX brings with it [several benefits](http://djalbat.com/juxtapose#jsxIsGreat).
-At the moment the other Easy projects continue to work standalone, although their use with Juxtapose is *highly recommended*.
-In the case of this project, however, support for calling the constructors directly or via the static `clone()` or `fromHTML()` factory methods has been dropped from version 6 onwards.
-This also means that usage is only via Node, so there is no support for scripts running standalone in the browser anymore.
-The only place to start from now on, therefore, at least for this project, is the Juxtapose online documentation.
+So although you will always be able to call constructors directly if you wish, creating Easy elements by way of JSX is *highly recommended*.
+The contents of this readme file will stay as a reference, however a much better place to start from now on is the online documentation for Juxtapose.
 The section dealing directly with this project is here:

 * [Juxtapose online documentation - Easy-DragAndDrop](http://djalbat.com/juxtapose/#easyDragAndDrop)